MAGPIE Pipeline Documentation#

 Spatially-resolved integrative analysis of transcriptomic and metabolomic changes in tissue injury

-Recent developments in spatially resolved -omics have enabled studies linking gene expression and metabolite levels to tissue morphology, offering new insights into biological pathways.
-By capturing multiple modalities on matched tissue sections, one can better probe how different biological entities interact in a spatially coordinated manner.
-However, such cross-modality integration presents experimental and computational challenges.
-To align multimodal datasets into a shared coordinate system and facilitate enhanced integration and analysis, we propose MAGPIE (Multi-modal Alignment of Genes and Peaks for Integrated Exploration), a framework for co-registering spatially resolved transcriptomics, metabolomics, and tissue morphology from the same or consecutive sections.
-We illustrate the generalisability and scalability of MAGPIE on spatial multi-omics data from multiple tissues, combining Visium with both MALDI and DESI mass spectrometry imaging.
-MAGPIE was also applied to newly generated multimodal datasets created using specialised experimental sampling strategy to characterise the metabolic and transcriptomic landscape in an in vivo model of drug-induced pulmonary fibrosis, to showcase the linking of small-molecule co-detection with endogenous responses in lung tissue.
-MAGPIE highlights the refined resolution and increased interpretability of spatial multimodal analyses in studying tissue injury, particularly in pharmacological contexts, and offers a modular, accessible computational workflow for data integration.
+Recent developments in spatially resolved -omics have enabled the joint study of gene expression, metabolite levels and tissue morphology, offering greater insights into biological pathways.
+Integrating these modalities from matched tissue sections to probe spatially-coordinated processes, however, remains challenging.
+Here we introduce MAGPIE, a framework for co-registering spatially resolved transcriptomics, metabolomics, and tissue morphology from the same or consecutive sections.
+We show MAGPIE’s generalisability and scalability on spatial multi-omics data from multiple tissues, combining Visium with MALDI and DESI mass spectrometry imaging.
+MAGPIE was also applied to new multi-modal datasets generated with a specialised sampling strategy to characterise the metabolic and transcriptomic landscape in an in vivo model of drug-induced pulmonary fibrosis and to link small-molecule co-detection with endogenous lung responses.
+MAGPIE demonstrates the refined resolution and enhanced interpretability that spatial multi-modal analyses provide for studying tissue injury especially in pharmacological contexts, and delivers a modular, accessible workflow for data integration.

 This documentation is divided into sections explaining each stage of the pipeline, the rules, the configurations, and the results.